dsandadi/dsandadi/README.md

 ### Hi there 👋

-I am currently working as a Software Engineer at Google.
+I am currently working as a Software Engineer.
 I enjoy exploring and experimenting with open source projects, and potentially contributing to them.

 I have developed backend modules using programming languages Java, C++, Python.
 I am familiar with front end Javascript frameworks like Angular2, feel free to reach me out at dineshsandadi@gmail.com if you have an opensource project and looking for contributors.